songjuncao/selected_papers_of_speech/SG/speech.md

 - Daisy-TTS: Simulating Wider Spectrum of Emotions via Prosody Embedding Decomposition
   - MBZUAI
 ## voice conversion
+- Convert and Speak: Zero-shot Accent Conversion with Minimum Supervision
 - PolySinger: Singing-Voice to Singing-Voice Translation from English to Japanese
 - Accent Conversion in Text-To-Speech Using Multi-Level VAE and Adversarial Training
 - Non-autoregressive real-time Accent Conversion model with voice cloning